 Underground, I Love You

-A collection of photographs from the underground of New York Ctiy
+A collection of photographs from the underground performing-art scene of New York City.

 For many, the Underground is a full-time commitment.
 It may not be lucrative, but in terms of quality and professionalism, what happens on these smaller stages is just as powerful and authentic as anything found in the city’s most famous venues.